WordPress/openverse/documentation/projects/proposals/publish_dataset/20230706-project_proposal.md

 - Initial Data Dump Creation - A plan describing how to produce and provide access to the raw data dumps which will be used to create the Dataset(s).
+  Additionally, this plan should address the marketing and documentation of the initial data dump.
+Essentially, all facets of the project relating to the initial release.
-  - This will be the first, largest, and most important plan
+  - This is the first, largest, and most important plan.
-- Dataset Maintenance - A plan describing how we will regularly release updates to the Dataset(s)
+- Dataset Maintenance - A plan describing how we will regularly release updates to the Dataset(s).

 We will also want a plan for how we intend to _use_ the HuggingFace platform to complete our other projects for the year, but that might fall outside the scope